gsbdarc/intro_to_yens_2024/docs/4_running_code.md

 Every R version will also have its own library separate from other versions.
 For example, R 4.0 will have its user-installed packages side by side with R 4.3 library containing the user-installed packages specific to that version.

+{: .important}
 When upgrading your R version (e.g., to run code with a newly released R version), you must first install packages that are needed for your script to run for that specific R version.

-However, once the package is installed, you can load it in your scripts without the need for repeated installations upon each login.
+However, once the package is
+installed, you can load it in your scripts without the need for repeated installations upon each login.

+{: .tip }
-Moreover, if you require access to a newer software version that is not currently available on the system, please don't hesitate to [contact DARC](mailto:gsb_darcresearch@stanford.edu) to request its installation.
+If you require access to a newer software version that is not currently available on the system, please don't hesitate to [contact DARC](mailto:gsb_darcresearch@stanford.edu) to request its installation.

 ### Installing R Packages